Enter the Boardroom with Nurole

 office block

-Decision-making: how boards make good decisions (and avoid bad ones), with Dr Shefaly Yogendra (Chair, NED and Advisor)
+46. Dr Shefaly Yogendra - Decision-making: how boards make good decisions (and avoid bad ones)

 Boards exist to make decisions.
 But how often does your board make the best ones?
 Dr Shefaly Yogendra is a Chair, NED and Advisor with a PhD in decision-making .
 Tune in to her conversation with Nurole CEO Oliver Cummings to discover her answers to the following questions: What framework do you use to promote good decision making on your boards?
 (1:25) What tactics do you use to make boards feel comfortable with discomfort?
 (7:39) Where has emotion enhanced decision-making on your boards?
 (14:25) How can board members uncover biases that impact decision-making?
 (17:54) How good are boards at retrospecting past decisions to inform future ones?
 (23:32) How do you manage conflicts of interest when it comes to decision-making?
 (28:50) What impact do term-limits, director investments and compensation have on decision-making?
 (35:34), and⚡ The Lightning Round ⚡ (42:39)